 Recently, the Centers for Disease Control and Prevention took a monumental step in protecting children from lead poisoning by cutting in half the “action level” of lead in the blood stream.
 Now, any child (age 1 – 5) with more than 5 micrograms per deciliter of lead in the blood is considered at risk.

 Although almost 400,000 more children are now considered lead poisoned in the U.S., it means that early action will help us prevent serious health problems and save lives.
-Even small levels of lead exposure can irreversibly influence children’s development, from ADHD and autism to brain damage and lower IQ.
+Even small levels of lead exposure can irreversibly influence children’s development, from ADHD and autism-like symptoms to brain damage and lower IQ.